The paradox of Jon Snow and Jamie Lannister in Game of Thrones

 Jon Snow dreamed of serving on the Wall, but only the Lannisters warned him it wasn’t what he thought.
 Both Tyrion and Jamie ridiculed his dreams.
 He was a boy when he arrived in Castle Black, and he left as a legend.

 Jon, who grew up without knowing his origins, found Ned his reason for living and his moral compass.
-His loyalty and sense of duty create more problems for him than they help him, but it is beyond the Wall when he meets the Freefolks and Igritte, with whom he falls in love, that Jon becomes a man.
+His loyalty and sense of duty create more problems for him than they help him, but it is beyond the Wall – when he meets the Freefolk and Igritte, with whom he falls in love – that Jon becomes a man.
 He is killed (literally) and brought back to life (also literally), recovers Winterfell from its enemies (aided by and helping Sansa), is named King in the North, and tries to prepare not only his people to deal with the threat of the Night Walkers but the entire Kingdom.

 Daenerys’ arrival in Westeros couldn’t have been at a worse time.
-Cersei seemed to be fragile having lost all her children and taken the Crown for herself.
+Cersei seemed to be fragile, having lost all her children and taken the Crown for herself.
 She eliminated her enemies, but she has a more human Jamie at her side, which hinders her more than it helps.
 And Jon only cared about what was coming beyond the Wall.
-Unaware of the truth that they are aunt and nephew, Jon and Daenerys fall in love and what would be an unbeatable combination succumbs to political antics and Daenerys’ growing thirst for absolute power.
-In tragic karma, positions are reversed.
-Jamie breaks with Cersei over the Duty to save Westeros and Jon is placed in the same position as the Knight so many years before.
+Plus, officially, the only thing that would put Lannisters and Starks on the same page would be their loathing for Targaryens.

 Opposite arcs: Jon is an exile, Jamie a hero

 “He’s someone who [at first] is trying to deny his heart, is trying to fake or bottle up his emotions.
-I think Nikolaj [Coster-Waldau] is amazing, a brilliant actor and he was amazing in this role.
-And I think there was something about Jamie Lannister that connected to me,” said Kit summing up what we felt too.
+I think Nikolaj [Coster-Waldau] is amazing, a brilliant actor, and he was amazing in this role.
+And I think there was something about Jamie Lannister that connected to me,” said Kit, summing up what we felt too.

 Having Jon Snow, the hero, and Jamie Lannister, the antagonist, travel parallel paths is one of the smartest things about Game of Thrones.
-That parallel will be equally important for Snow, as in the future series, Jon will be in the same position we saw Jamie start out in: a man anguished by his choices, forever remembered as a traitor (even if he saved the world).
+That parallel will be equally important for Snow, as in the future series, Jon will be in the same position we saw Jamie start out in as a man anguished by his choices, forever remembered as a traitor (even if he saved the world).

-“There’s always this feeling that we wanted some kind of smile or knowing that things are okay,” says the actor about the last scene of the series, with Jon Snow leaving with the Freefolks for the North above the Wall.
+“There’s always this feeling that we wanted some kind of smile or knowing that things are okay,” says the actor about the last scene of the series, with Jon Snow leaving with the Freefolk for the North above the Wall.
 “He’s not well,” he explains.
 “He thought he got away with [killing Daenerys].
-At the end of the show, when we find him in that cell, Jon is getting ready to be beheaded and he wants to be.
+At the end of the show, when we find him in that cell, Jon is getting ready to be beheaded, and he wants to be.
 He’s finished.
-Going to the Wall is his greatest gift and also his greatest curse because he has to go back there and live his life thinking about how he killed Danny, thinking about Igritte dying in his arms, and living his life thinking about how hanged Ollie.
+Going to the Wall is his greatest gift and also his greatest curse because he has to go back there and live his life thinking about how he killed Danny, thinking about Igritte dying in his arms, and living his life thinking about how he hanged Ollie.
 Living your life thinking about all this trauma,” he admits, unwittingly hinting at some of the themes covered in Snow.
 What’s more, beyond these guilts, Jon lives with shame when he thinks of Ned Stark.

 “Ned would have disapproved [Jon betraying Daenerys], I think.
-I think Ned was all about duty and honor and you serve, you serve, you serve and I think that’s what Jon is confused about at the end when he’s in that cell with Tyrion and he says, ‘I don’t know if we did the right thing. ’ Kit assessed.
+I think Ned was all about duty and honor, and you serve, you serve, you serve, and I think that’s what Jon is confused about at the end when he’s in that cell with Tyrion and he says, ‘I don’t know if we did the right thing. ’ Kit assessed.
 “John’s main conflict is being honest or doing what’s right.
-He gets stuck because he can’t lie, he can’t do anything that isn’t honest.
+He gets stuck because he can’t lie; he can’t do anything that isn’t honest.
 And yet, sometimes that’s the wrong thing to do.”
 “I think he wishes he could do the wrong thing, but he can’t.
 It just wasn’t built that way.”

 A paradox that places Jon Snow and Jamie Lannister as two sides of the same coin, a typical Game of Thrones story.